Visual LANSA for Web Development

 Flexible deployment options

-- Deploy a Windows Web server (IIS) to manage the presentation layer, with an IBM i server for both business logic and data access layers.
+- Deploy a Windows Web server (IIS) to manage the presentation tier, with an IBM i server for both business logic and data access tiers.

-- Deploy a Linux server with the Apache HTTP Server to manage the presentation layer, a Windows application server (IIS) for the business logic layer, with another Windows server (SQL Server) for the data access layer.
+- Deploy a Linux server with the Apache HTTP Server to manage the presentation tier, a Windows application server (IIS) for business logic, with another Windows server (SQL Server) for the data access tier.

-Visual LANSA provides a comprehensive Windows-based IDE, a meta data repository, and productive high-level programming language, to develop Web, Windows rich-client, 5250 and server-based applications.
+- One development tool for Web, desktop, 5250 and server-based applications – Visual LANSA provides a comprehensive Windows-based IDE, a meta data repository, and productive high-level programming language, to develop Web, desktop, 5250 and server-based applications.
 All these applications can be built using one easy-to-learn skill set in the same IDE.

 - WYSIWYG form painter for simplified Web page layout